Long Division

 Therefore, the quotient is 26 and the remainder is 0.

-How do you do Long Division with 2 Digits?
+How to do Long Division with 2 Digits?

-Consider both the digits of the divisor and check for the divisibility of the first two digits of the dividend.
+For long division with 2 digits, we consider both the digits of the divisor and check for the divisibility of the first two digits of the dividend.
 If the first 2 digits of the dividend are less than the divisor, then consider the first three digits of the dividend.
 Proceed with the division in the same way as we divide regular numbers.
+This procedure is explained with examples above on this page under the heading of 'Long Division by a 2 Digit Number'.

 What is the Long Division of Polynomials?